 Dr. Henry Windle

-Admission to this course is restricted to undergraduate students on year 3 (and occasionally year 4) in the School of Medicine in Trinity College Dublin.
+Admission is restricted to undergraduate students in Year 3 (and occasionally Year 4) in Trinity's School of Medicine.
 At this point, students will have qualified for a B.A. which is normally awarded when the students are conferred with their final M.B.
-The intercalated Masters will also be conferred at this point.
-The course is coordinated through the Department of Clinical Medicine, TCD, St James Hospital Dublin.
-When completing the TCD online Application please ensure referees are TCD academics.
-Please note that an incomplete application cannot be processed.
+The intercalated Master's will also be conferred then.

 Click here for a full list of postgraduate fees